VineethReddy02/vineeth-web/content/post/gRPC.md

 ### HTTP/2 vs HTTP 1.1

-COmparing REST and gRPC.
+Comparing REST and gRPC.
 REST, as mentioned earlier, depends heavily on HTTP (usually HTTP 1.1) and the request-response model.
 On the other hand, gRPC uses the newer HTTP/2 protocol.

 The probelms with HTTP 1.1 that HTTP/2 fixes.